mahdi-darvish/YOLOv3-from-Scratch-Analaysis-and-Implementation/README.md

 # Implementation
-[Comments and description of .py files are not done yet.]
+[Comments and description of python files are not done yet.]

 ## Dataset